serviceplanet/tolgee-toolbox/README.md

 [[projects.targets]]
 # Select a single target file (without using a placeholder).
 files = "Messages.properties"
+# Message format to Export (as this is a project-target).
+For possible types see enum ExportMessageFormatType
 type = "PROPERTIES"
 # The locale is mandatory if there is no placeholder from which a locale can be extracted
 # (for example "${locale_underscore_lower}")